Keegan Bradley betting profile: Sony Open in Hawaii - PGA TOUR

 - He has an average of 0.152 Strokes Gained: Around-the-Green in his past five tournaments.

-- He has an average of 0.116 Strokes Gained: Putting in his past five tournaments.
+- Bradley has an average of 0.116 Strokes Gained: Putting in his past five tournaments.

-- Bradley has averaged 0.058 Strokes Gained: Total in his past five tournaments.
+- He has averaged 0.058 Strokes Gained: Total in his past five tournaments.

 Bradley's Strokes Gained rankings